Dev-Dominic/Lab-Registrar/presentation_3_feedback.md

 - Creation of Database Class

 - Creation hanlder class for changing of data between Admin and Lab Tech

+- Handler Classes:
+    - UserHanlder (Used to update user data) interacts with Database
+    - DatabaseHandler ()

 - Update names of Objects/Instances in Object and Sequence Diagram